Hot Springs National Park: Bathing customs

 The process described in 1878 was a hot bath of 90 to 95 °F for about 3 minutes (timed with a sand-glass).
 This was followed by another three minutes with all but the head in a steam box, or if milder treatment was prescribed, sitting atop the steam box covered with a blanket.
 During this the bather is also drinking hot water from their coffee-pot.
 After these eight to ten minutes of treatment, the bather is well rubbed down and thoroughly dried.
 The blanket-covered customer then would walk briskly back to their quarters to lie down for at least a half-hour to let the body recover its normal temperature.
 Sleeping at this stage was considered dangerous.

 The bathhouses began using vapor cabinets around 1884.
-The bather sat in the cabinet for 10–20 minutes with the lid closed tightly around the neck, with vapor from the hot water rising through the floor of the cabinet, with temperatures around 110–130 F. Toward the end of the 1880s Russian and Turkish baths were offered, and in the 1890s German needle baths and Scotch douches (concentrated stream of hot or cold water, often used on the back) were added.
+The bather sat in the cabinet for 10–20 minutes with the lid closed tightly around the neck, with vapor from the hot water rising through the floor of the cabinet, with temperatures around 110–130 F. Toward the end of the 1880s Russian and Victorian Turkish baths were offered, and in the 1890s German needle baths and Scotch douches (concentrated stream of hot or cold water, often used on the back) were added.

 Although details of services were left to bathhouse operators, the Park's superintendent set various rules.
 In the 1930s a tub bath could not take more than 20 minutes and shower no more than 90 seconds.
 During the next decade shower time was reduced to a minute, with maximum temperatures specified for several services.
 After a bath of about 98 F, the patient might spend 2–5 minutes in a vapor cabinet, get 15 minutes of packs (wet, hot or cold), followed by a tepid needle shower, and light massage and alcohol rub.

 By 1980 one reporter described getting a 20-minute bath, two minutes in a steam bath, 15 minutes wrapped with hot packs, and resting in a cooling room for 20–30 minutes.
 The current modern facilities are oriented toward spa style or pool services.